-People say completely crazy things.
-With so many people available to replace you, not being honest is ridiculous.
+People say completely absurd things.
+With so many people available to replace you, not being honest is unacceptable.

-Here are 10 hard skills that are the most achievable for digital marketers – and the ones that can help you forge a broader knowledge of the industry.
+Hard skills are teachable skills.
+Here are the 10 hard skills that I think are the most achievable and the ones that can help you forge a broader knowledge of the industry.

 11. How to Search Well

-People constantly ask questions that they could easily Google.
+People constantly ask questions they could easily query in Google.
 It can waste a lot of time.